Kwadzo Senanu: Career

 published an anthology of poems titled A Selection of African Poetry.

 In 1981, Senanu was appointed pro-vice chancellor of the University of Ghana and served until September 1983, when he assumed the role of acting vice chancellor of the university.
 Senanu was Chairman of the Committee of Vice-Chancellors (now Vice Chancellors Ghana) for the 1983/84 academic year, as acting vice-chancellor of University of Ghana.
 He was replaced as pro-vice chancellor in 1983 by mathematician Daniel Afedzi Akyeampong and in 1985 as acting vice chancellor by law professor Akilagpa Sawyerr.

 Senanu visited and became a life member of Clare Hall, Cambridge, beginning in October 1985.
 In 1986 he returned to teaching at the University of Ghana and left the university in 1988.

 In 1988, Senanu joined Moi University in Kenya as Professor of Social, Cultural and Development Studies staying on at the university until 1997.

-He returned to Ghana and served as council chair of the University of Cape Coast from 1997 to 1999.
+He returned to Ghana and served as chairman of the council of the University of Cape Coast from 1997 to 1999.
 He was a consultant to the Ghanaian government on preparing a draft Technical and Vocational Education Policy from 2000 to 2001.

 In 2016, he was the external judge for the Nigeria Prize for Literature.